takagi97/LLMs-are-parallel-multilingual-learners/README.md

-# Large Language Models are parallel multilingual learners
+# Large Language Models are Parallel Multilingual Learners
 The code of the paper-[Large Language Models are Parallel Multilingual Learners]() includes two parts.
 The first one is counting activated neurons in the multi-layer perceptrons (MLPs) of transformer models.
 The second one is fine-tuning and inference.

 ## 1 Requirements and Installation